Azure/autorest.java/docs/generate/dataplane.md

 }
 ```

+### Long-running Operation

+By default, generated client library uses the `DefaultPollingStrategy` for polling of long-running operation.

+This default polling behavior can be configured via [polling configuration][polling-configuration].

 ### Samples

 The flag `--generate-samples` generates sample classes in `src/samples/java/<namespace>/generated`, which can be selectively modified and moved to `src/samples/java/<namespace>` as samples in README or in [Javadoc][code-snippet].